-The 2023-2024 sage-grouse JCR indicates that statewide population in Wyoming has been on an increase since the cycle low in 2021, as estimated by average peak males per occupied lek.
-In 2021, average lek size was 16.8 males/occupied lek, 17.9 males/occupied lek in 2022, 21.1 males/occupied lek in 2023, and 28 males/occupied lek in 2024.
-The previous population high was 35.6 males/occupied lek in 2016.Sage-grouse harvest data suggest that productivity, measured as the number of chicks per female in the fall harvest, has been below that needed for stable populations since 2016.
-The WGFD estimate that >1.4 chicks/hen in the fall harvest generally result in stable to increasing sage-grouse populations, and productivity estimates since 2016 have been ≤ 1.2 chicks/hen except for 2022 where the number of chicks per hen in the fall harvest was 1.4.
-The data provided in the job completion report for the Northeast LWG area (where 14 of the nominated parcels are situated) suggest similar trends as those found statewide.
-Average peak males per lek counted generally declined from 2016 through 2023, with slight increases in 2020 and then again in 2023 through 2024.
+The 2022-2023 sage-grouse JCR indicates that statewide population in Wyoming has been on an increase since the cycle low in 2021, as estimated by average peak males per occupied lek.
+In 2021, average lek size was 16.8 males/occupied lek, 17.9 males/occupied lek in 2022, and 21.1 males/occupied lek in 2023.
+2024 saw a continued increase of the average lek size.
+The previous population high was 35.6 males/occupied lek in 2016.
+Sage-grouse harvest data suggest that productivity, measured as the number of chicks per female in the fall harvest, has been below that needed for stable populations since 2016.
+The WGFD estimate that >1.4 chicks/hen in the fall harvest generally result in stable to increasing sage-grouse populations, and productivity estimates since 2016 have been $\leq$ 1.2 chicks/hen except for 2022 where the number of chicks per hen in the fall harvest was 1.4.
+The data provided in the job completion report for the Northeast LWG area (where 61 of the nominated parcels are situated) suggest similar trends as those found statewide.
+Average peak males per lek counted generally declined from 2016 through 2023, with slight increases in 2020 and then again in 2023 compared to the year prior.
 Productivity (i.e., chicks per hen in the fall harvest) data are not provided for the Northeast region due to sample size constraints.
 According to the JCR, "Short-term trends in statewide populations are believed to be largely weather related.
 In the late 1990s, 2004-05, and again in 2014-15, timely precipitation resulted in improved habitat conditions allowing greater numbers of sage-grouse to successfully reproduce.
 Drought conditions throughout this decade are believed to have caused lower grouse survival leading to population declines.
 The current lessening of drought conditions could be influencing a stabilization, to slight increase, in population trends over the last couple years.
 While these trends are valid at the statewide scale, trends can be more varied at the local level.
 Sub-populations more heavily influenced by anthropogenic impacts (residential development, intensive energy development, large-scale conversion of habitat from sagebrush to grassland or agriculture, interstate highways, etc.) have experienced declining populations or localized extirpation."